didrocks/website/content/blog/ubuntu-focal-zfs.2.md

 ### Strongly tested

-We put a strong emphasize on testing:
+We put a strong emphasize on testing.
 Zsys itself is currently covered by more than 680 tests (from units to integration tests).
 It can exercise real ZFS system but we built also an in memory mock to run any tests on real system or within memory (which can parallelize tests for instance).

 We also have more than 400 integration tests for grub menu building, covering a wide variety of dataset layouts configuration.